grafana/tutorials/content/tutorials/install-grafana-on-raspberry-pi.md

 For this tutorial, you'll configure your Raspberry Pi to be _headless_.
 This means you don't need to connect a monitor, keyboard, or mouse to your Raspberry Pi.
 All configuration is done from your regular computer.

 Before we get started, you need to download a couple of things.
+Do not install them yet.

 - [Raspbian Lite image](https://www.raspberrypi.org/downloads/raspbian/)

   Raspbian is a Debian-based operating system for the Raspberry Pi.
-Since you're going to be running a headless Raspberry Pi, you won't be needing the desktop dependencies.
+Since you're going to run a headless Raspberry Pi, you won't need the desktop dependencies.

 - [balenaEtcher](https://www.balena.io/etcher/).

-  We'll be using balenaEtcher to flash the Raspbian image to the SD card.
+  We'll use balenaEtcher to flash the Raspbian image to the SD card.
 It's available for Linux, macOS, and Windows.

 #### Copy necessary files to the SD card

-Once you've downloaded both, and installed balenaEtcher, we can get started with installing Raspbian.
+Once you've downloaded both items, we can get started with installing Raspbian.

+1. Install balenaEtcher.
-1. Start balenaEtcher and follow the instructions to flash the Raspbian Lite image to the SD card.
+2. Start balenaEtcher and follow the instructions to flash the Raspbian Lite image to the SD card.
-1. Eject the SD card from your computer, and insert it again.
+3. Eject the SD card from your computer, and insert it again.

-While you could fire up the Raspberry Pi, we don't yet have any way of accessing it.
+While you _could_ fire up the Raspberry Pi now, we don't yet have any way of accessing it.

 1. Create an empty file called `ssh` in the boot directory.
 This enables SSH so that you can log in remotely.

+   The net step is only required if you want the Raspberry Pi to connect to your wireless network.
+Otherwise, connect the it to your network by using a network cable.

 1. **(Optional)** Create a file called `wpa_supplicant.conf` in the boot directory:

    ```